Nobody's Fools: Recording

 Lea also revealed in a 1976 fan club interview: "We just got a terrific buzz when we were working on the album.
 We were more relaxed than we've ever been, more willing and able to be more experimental in the studios, and we took it easy and relaxed.
 Certainly we felt we had a good product in the making, so it seemed right to put everything we had into it."

-Title and packaging
+Title

-The band decided to call title the album after "Nobody's Fool".
-While listening to the track one day, the band decided to add an 's' to 'Fool'.
-The album's cover was created to coincide with the band's 10th anniversary, showing the band adopting the same positions as they had on the cover for their 1970 album Play It Loud.
+The band decided to name the album after the title track, "Nobody's Fool".
+The band were originally unsure of what to call the album, but when listening to the title track one day, they decided to add an 's' to 'Fool'.

 Music

 As a result of their experiences in the United States, Nobody's Fools presents a different musical direction.
 Described as having a "California" sound by AllMusic, a genre popular at the time from bands such as The Eagles, the album explores various different genres.
 AllMusic said that "many of the numbers on this record are loaded with Dobros, mandos, and female background vocals."
 The song features a strong influence from soul music, most prominently on the songs featuring female backing vocals.